mrprfrm/informatorium/Architecture/REST.md

 - `4xx`: Client Error - The request contains bad syntax or cannot be fulfilled.
 - `5xx`: Server Error - The server failed to fulfill a valid request.

-Common status codes in RESTful APIs include:
+Common status codes in RESTful APIs:

 - `200 OK`: The request was successful.
 - `201 Created`: The request was successful, and a new resource was created.